tsnellgrove/dark_castle3/doc/to_do.md

 	- DONE: create test scenario for standard verb synonyms
 	- DONE: work with q to fix scenario rename feature (option 7)
 	- DONE: rename newest dc scenario to '00E_entrance_verb_syn_test'
-	- INPROC: review / org remaining verb syn to-dos
+	- DONE: review / org remaining verb syn to-dos
+	- TBD: move remaining verb syn ideas to appropriate section of plan
+	- TBD: remove 'kick' from verb_syn_lst (due to 'kick with fist')
+	- TBD: fix scenario test / remove 'kick' from it

 	- IDEA: converting verbs to actions:
 		- IDEA: many verbs have universal synonyms that can be immediatel converted in LEX:
 			- EXAMPLE: 'don' => wear()
 		- IDEA: there are also class-specific verbs that must check the noun in PARSE:
 			- EXAMPLE: 'remove', 'doff' => take()
+		- IDEA: there are obj-specific verbs that are checked during DO/IO/A execution:
+			- EXAMPLE: 'enter castle' => execution swap 'go north' (executed via verb 'go')
 		- IDEA: then there is idiomatic prepositional usage captured in SYNTAX:
 			- EXAMPLE: 'put on' => wear()

 	- DONE: plan for class-specific verb synonyms
 		- IDEA: examples: